USS Waxwing

 USS Waxwing (AM-389) was an acquired by the United States Navy for the dangerous task of removing mines from minefields laid in the water to prevent ships from passing.
 She was the only U.S. Navy ship named for the waxwing, any of several American and Asiatic songbirds which are for the most part brown and are characterized by predominant crests and velvety plumage.

-Waxwing was laid down on 24 May 1944 by the American Ship Building Company, Lorain, Ohio; launched on 10 March 1945; and commissioned on 6 August 1945.
+Waxwing was laid down on 24 May 1944 by the American Ship Building Company, Lorain, Ohio; launched on 10 March 1945; and commissioned on 6 August 1945 in Cleveland, OH.

 Service history

 Post-World War II

 Commissioned a little over a week before Japan capitulated, Waxwing was too late to participate in World War II.
 She was valuable to the Navy during the postwar period, particularly in clearing the minefields which had been planted in Far Eastern waters during the war.
 The ship set out on Lake Erie, transited the Welland Canal into Lake Ontario, and sailed down the Saint Lawrence River; stopped at Quebec; and then continued on to the Atlantic Ocean.
 The minesweeper was fitted out at Boston, Massachusetts, and then conducted shakedown in nearby waters.
 On 28 September, she arrived at the Norfolk, Virginia, operating area to prepare for service in the Pacific Fleet.

 Waxwing transited the Panama Canal; and, on 2 January 1946, the minesweeper arrived in Pearl Harbor where she spent a month before heading on for Japan.
 She arrived at Sasebo, Japan, on 24 February and conducted operations through most of the year.
 During the period from May through July, Waxwing observed and supported Japanese sweeping operations codenamed "Guinea Pig."
 Waxwing sailed for home on 6 December and reached San Francisco, California, on Christmas Day 1946.
 She spent the next several months preparing for inactivation, was decommissioned on 12 May 1947, and placed in the Pacific Reserve Fleet.